 Foundation / Corporation

-Vibrant Pittsburgh (VP) and Jewish Federation of Greater Pittsburgh - Urban Affairs Foundation
+Vibrant Pittsburgh (VP) and Jewish Federation of Greater Pittsburgh - Community Relations Council - Urban Affairs Foundation

-Innovative ideas as well as quirky solutions are welcomed.
-Applicants may focus their language access proposals on a specific community, constituency, language, or demographic group, or focus on a broader cross-section of constituencies.
-These are small grants; therefore, please consider solutions that are low-cost but still contribute to the impact or reach of your language access idea.
-Collaborations with technology firms or STEM organizations are encouraged.
+Innovative ideas and quirky solutions are welcome.
+Applicants may focus their proposals on a specific community, constituency, or demographic group, or focus on a broader cross-section of constituencies.
+These are small grants; applicants should therefore consider solutions that are low-cost but still contribute to the impact or reach of their idea.
+Collaborations are encouraged.

 GrantWatch ID#: 150044